qamar-creator/AutomationBDDCypress/README.md

 - **package.json**: Contains project metadata and dependencies.
 - **package-lock.json**: Locks the versions of dependencies.

-This README provides an overview of the project structure for better understanding and navigation.
+This README provides an overview of the project structure for better understanding & navigation.